Here's Our Rant About Chegg Inc. (CHGG)

 CHGG’s Market Performance

-CHGG stocks went down by -2.85% for the week, with a monthly drop of -24.02% and a quarterly performance of -5.71%, while its annual performance rate touched -25.70%.
-The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 4.39% for Chegg Inc. The simple moving average for the period of the last 20 days is -17.88% for CHGG stocks with a simple moving average of -13.11% for the last 200 days.
+CHGG stocks went up by 0.67% for the week, with a monthly drop of -16.35% and a quarterly performance of -4.22%, while its annual performance rate touched -12.43%.
+The volatility ratio for the week stands at 3.66% while the volatility levels for the past 30 days are set at 4.59% for Chegg Inc. The simple moving average for the period of the last 20 days is -9.37% for CHGG stocks with a simple moving average of -6.35% for the last 200 days.

 Analysts’ Opinion of CHGG